 Every Will must be signed by the Testator and at least 2 disinterested witnesses.

-Note - There are various exceptions and special rules but these are the standard requirements for Colorado wills.
+Note - There are various exceptions and special rules but these are the standard requirements for Iowa wills.

 Stepwise procedure on what to include in the Last Will and Testament for Iowa.